 Make no mistakes – Manga comics are a multi-billion dollar industry in Japan, and a multi-million dollar industry in Europe, the USA, Canada and the Middle East.

 Anime, on the other hand, are hand-drawn animations that originate from Japan.
 The word anime means animation, and so it includes all kinds of animated media, from cartoons and TV shows.
 This medium focuses on realism and animation of movement and tells part of the story with cinematography and characterization.

 It is interesting that Westerners generally view Anime as something strictly Japanese.
 However, the definition of anime is such that it can include shows like SpongeBob SquarePants and Family Guy – just something to think about.

-Cosplaying is the art of dressing up like characters from books, comics, anime, cartoons, manga and video games.
-It is very popular at video game conventions and events like Comic Con.
+Cosplaying is the art of dressing up as characters from books, comics, anime, cartoons, manga and video games.
+It is very popular at video game conventions and events like Comic-Con.